Get Started Here!

 The Roth IRA is named after Senator William Roth who introduced the concept.

-With a Roth IRA, your money is taxed at the time of contribution.
-The money then grows tax-free and is NOT taxed upon withdrawal.
-The contribution limit in 2020 is $6000 and the general rule for age of withdrawal without penalty is 59½.
+With a Roth IRA, the IRS taxes your money right at the time of contribution.
+The money then grows tax-free and but the IRS never taxes it again upon withdrawal.
+The contribution limit in 2024 is $7000 and the general rule for age of withdrawal without penalty is 59½.

-Ok, here’s the kicker…there is an income limit to be allowed to contribute to a Roth IRA.
-The income limit in 2020 is $139,000 for individuals and $206,000 for married couples.
+Ok, here’s the kicker…there is an income limit to contribute to a Roth IRA.
+The income limit in 2020 is $161,000 for individuals and $240,000 for married couples filing jointly.
 Most physicians will again be above these limits.

-I won’t get into the nitty gritty of exactly how to do this here, but will describe the general idea.
+I won’t get into the nitty gritty of exactly how to do that because I discuss it more here, but will describe the general idea

-What you can do is contribute $6000 to a Traditional IRA.
+What you can do is contribute $7000 to a Traditional IRA.
 Because you are above the income limit, your contributions will then be taxed.
-Leave it in the Traditional IRA and your money will be taxed again upon withdrawal.
+Leave it in the Traditional IRA and the IRS will tax your money again upon withdrawal.

 BUT…the government will now allow you to roll your (now after-tax) Traditional IRA contributions into a Roth IRA once a year.
-Once this rollover is done, the money will grow tax free and not be taxed upon withdrawal.
+Once this rollover is done, the money will grow tax free and never see a tax again, even at withdrawal.
 You are contributing to a Roth IRA through the backdoor…hence the nickname.

 For the sake of brevity, I will only briefly mention 529 and HSA (Health Savings Account) accounts